A Latent Variable Framework for Scaling Laws in Large Language Models: Introduction

-To overcome the limitation, we develop a latent-variable-based statistical model that captures the scaling behavior of LLMs across various model families in a flexible and interpretable manner.
+To overcome the limitation, we develop a latent-variable statistical model that captures the scaling behavior across heterogeneous model families and benchmarks.
 We assume that the performance across benchmarks is driven by a low-dimensional ability vector that scales predictably with LLM's observable features while allowing for heterogeneity across LLM families.
-This heterogeneity arises from the systematic differences of architectures and training pipelines, which we capture through family-specific latent variables.
-This construction yields a parsimonious representation of capability scaling and supports a coherent evaluation across heterogeneous benchmarks within our proposed model.
+This heterogeneity reflects systematic differences in architectures and training pipelines, which we capture through family-specific latent variables.
+This construction yields a parsimonious representation of capability scaling and supports a coherent evaluation across heterogeneous benchmarks.
 Each dimension of the latent skill vector is intended to correspond to a specific, interpretable capability of practical interest, such as mathematical reasoning, instruction following, or logical reasoning.
 Each benchmark is embedded into the same latent space, with its loadings parameters indicating how performance on that benchmark depends on the corresponding latent abilities.

 Within this framework, we introduce a likelihood-based estimator for the latent variable model with statistical guarantees.
 Under mild conditions, we establish its estimation consistency and asymptotic distribution.
 We further develop an efficient projected stochastic gradient ascent algorithm suited for large-scale datasets involving many LLM families and numerous benchmarks.
 We then demonstrate downstream tasks such as computing posterior distributions of the latent variables and constructing prediction intervals for the performance of unevaluated LLMs.
-Together, these results provide a statistically grounded framework for analyzing capability scaling in modern LLMs across different benchmarks and offer practical guidance for compute allocation and LLM design.
+Together, these results provide a statistically grounded framework for analyzing capability scaling in modern LLMs across different benchmarks.

-We validate our approach on 12 widely used LLM benchmarks and hundreds of LLMs.
-Our results demonstrate its practical utility and its ability to capture rich, complex underlying scaling patterns of LLMs via a series of experiments, such as performance prediction, skill-level comparisons, and uncertainty quantification.
-The results further support informed decisions in LLM development and deployment.
-For example, our approach enables developers to determine optimal input configurations under a fixed budget and to construct accurate prediction intervals for prospective LLMs that have not yet been trained.